Canada Resume Format: Best Tips and Examples (Updated)

 Expert Tip

-View 200+ more professional resume samples for all industries, along with a free template and a 2020 guide to writing resumes from our experts, just click here.
+EXPERT TIP: View 200+ more professional resume samples for all industries, along with a free template and a 2020 guide to writing resumes from our experts, just click here.

 It is vital to choose the right resume format for the job.
 Your choice should be determined by the years of experience you have and the type of job you’re seeking.
-We’ll go into details about when to choose a different Canadian resume format, but most job seekers use the reverse chronological resume format.
+We’ll go into detail about when to choose a different Canadian resume format, but most job seekers use the reverse chronological resume format.

 Most Canadian employers use an ATS (Applicant Tracking System) to screen your resume before it's ever seen by a human.
 About 75% of resumes are filtered due to applicant tracking systems and will never be read by the recruiter or hiring manager.
 Many times the candidate is qualified, but the resume is not optimized for ATS.